dochy-ksti/dochy/readme.md

 It can efficiently store "diff" of the data.

-It's designed to implement auto-save, undo, and applications which want to retain every change of the data, like cloud apps.
+It's designed to implement auto-save, unlimited undo, and applications which want to retain every change of the data, like cloud apps.

 *[User's Manual](https://github.com/dochy-ksti/dochy/blob/master/dochy_manual/manual/index.md)